swissup/swissup.github.io/m2/argento/customization/custom-fonts.md

     │  │  │  ├─ 6xKtdSZaM9iE8KbpRA_hK1QN.woff2

    ```
-5. Create the file `Magento_Theme/layout/default_head_blocks.xml` in your custom theme
+5. Create a file `Magento_Theme/layout/default_head_blocks.xml` in your custom theme
 where we'll call our **new font** and/or remove the unneeded **old fonts**.

     *Example:*